apache/lucenenet/README.md

     <tr>
         <td>&#8209;fv</td>
         <td>&#8209;&#8209;file-version</td>
         <td>The assembly file version.
-If not supplied, will use the --package-version (excluding any pre-release tag).
-The assembly version is generated as the major version of this value without the minor, build, or revision compoenents.</td>
+If not supplied, defaults to the --package-version value (excluding any pre-release label).
+The assembly version will be derived from the major version component of the passed in value, excluding the minor, build and revision components.</td>
         <td>build&nbsp;&#8209;pv 4.8.0&#8209;beta00001&nbsp;&#8209;fv 4.8.0</td>
     </tr>
 </table>

-For example the following command creates a Release build with NuGet package version 4.8.0‑ci00015 and file version 4.8.0.
-Assembly version will be equal to the passed in major version (in this case 4.0.0).
+For example, the following command creates a Release build with NuGet package version 4.8.0‑ci00015 and file version 4.8.0.
+The assembly version will be derived from the major version component of the passed in value, excluding the minor, build and revision components (in this case 4.0.0).

 ###### Windows